ensemble-ai/exercise-2-camera-control-nkotni/PeerReview.md

 - [ ] Unsatisfactory

 #### Justification #####
-This stage also successfully meets all requirements: When moving, the camera leads in front of vessel and in the same direction as vessel velocity at a faster speed initially and at vessel speed once a certain leash distance away.
+This stage also successfully meets all requirements: when moving, the camera leads in front of the vessel and in the same direction as vessel velocity at a faster speed initially and at vessel speed once a certain leash distance away.
 When vessel stops, the camera pauses for a given delay and then centers smoothly on the vessel.
 A cross hair can be toggled marking the camera's center accurately.

 ### Stage 5 ###